Capital Gains Tax After Selling a House [market_city]

 • Capital gains tax applies to profits made when selling your home in Raleigh, NC.

-• The residence exclusion can allow up to $500,000 in tax-free profit for married couples.
+• The residence exclusion can allow married couples to defer up to $500,000 in capital gains tax.

 • Long-term capital gains rates, which are lower than ordinary income rates, apply if you’ve owned your property for more than one year.